y-monson/recipes/README.md

 - View detailed information about a selected recipe.
 - Responsive design for a better user experience on different devices.

+### Usage

+- Open the application in your browser.
+- Enter a search term in the search box and press Enter or click the search icon.
+- Browse through the list of recipes.
+- Click on a recipe to view detailed information.

 ## Installation

 1. **Clone the repository:**